franmorales/introduction_cs_python/README.md

-# introduction_cs_python
+# Introduction_cs_python
-Code for the Edx MOOC Introduction to computer science with Python
+Code for the EdX MOOC Introduction to computer science with Python